viadee/bpmn.ai-patterns/README.md

 ## Summary and Outlook

 Machine Learning supports many challenges of modern process automation.
-The collection of process key metrics alone improves the data situation and provides information about the behavior of individual sub-processes.
-Process owners require confidence thresholds to control the degree of automation.
+The collection of _process key metrics_ alone improves the data situation and provides information about the behavior of individual sub-processes.
+This should be considered when evaluating business cases for workflow engines.
+Further, they enable some synergies for orchestrated AI:

+* You can manifest your healthy skepticism about ML decision making into checks and balances through explainability, drift detection, and anomaly detection.
+* Process owners require confidence thresholds to control the degree of automation.
-You can manifest your healthy skepticism about ML decision making into checks and balances through explainability, drift detection, and anomaly detection.
-A history of ML results and used models helps to argue for accountability and closes the feedback loop to maintain the quality of automated decisions in the long term.
+* A history of ML results and used models helps to argue for accountability and closes the feedback loop to maintain the quality of automated decisions in the long term.

 :soon: There are more patterns in the backlog, which we plan to include in the future.
 This list of patterns has a permanent open-source home on [Github](https://github.com/viadee/bpmn.ai-patterns).
 We hope that you find this high-level perspective useful in your own projects.
 We are happy to discuss them in more detail and we are looking forward to your feedback!